jezzsantos/ServiceStack.Webhooks.Azure/README.md

 Go to the 'Settings' tab and add the following settings:

-* (ConnectionString) AzureTableWebhookSubscriptionStore.ConnectionString - The Azure Storage account connection string for your table.
+* (ConnectionString) AzureTableSubscriptionStore.ConnectionString - The Azure Storage account connection string for your table.
 For example: UseDevelopmentStorage=true
-* (string) AzureTableWebhookSubscriptionStore.Table.Name - The name of the table where subscriptions will be stored.
+* (string) AzureTableSubscriptionStore.SubscriptionsTable.Name - The name of the storage table where subscriptions are stored.
 For example: webhooksubscriptions
+* (string) AzureTableSubscriptionStore.DeliveryResultsTable.Name - The name of the storage table where delivery results are stored.
+For example: webhookdeliveryresults
-* (ConnectionString) AzureQueueWebhookEventSink.ConnectionString - The Azure Storage account connection string for your queue.
+* (ConnectionString) AzureQueueEventSink.ConnectionString - The Azure Storage account connection string for your queue.
 For example: UseDevelopmentStorage=true
-* (string) AzureQueueWebhookEventSink.Queue.Name - The name of the queue where events will be written.
+* (string) AzureQueueEventSink.Queue.Name - The name of the queue where events will be written.
 For example: webhookevents

 ## Configuring an Azure WorkerRole Relay